kubewarden/kubewarden.io/content/blog/2024/kubewarden-1-10-release.md

 When doing `kwctl inspect` we now hide signatures by default, for brevity.
 One can still obtain them using `kwctl inspect --show-signatures`.
-In addition, `kwctl inspect -o yaml` will produce sane YAML.
+In addition, `kwctl inspect -o yaml` now will produce correct YAML.

 ## General housekeeping